postgrespro/pg_probackup/doc/pg_arman.md

 It is recommended to take a full backup as soon as possible after recovery has succeeded.

-If "--recovery-target-timeline" is not specifed, the last checkpoint's TimeLineID in control file ($PGDATA/global/pg_control) will be the restore target.
+If "--timeline" is not specifed, the last checkpoint's TimeLineID in control file ($PGDATA/global/pg_control) will be the restore target.
 If pg_control is not present, TimeLineID in the full backup used by the restore will be a restore target.